joedobrow/FinalCapstone/README.md

 https://docs.google.com/presentation/d/1iW6igOogAVr58uQi9FfgY0fs_O62Kxh5bgsa_M2OJOU/edit?usp=sharing

 Goal: Build a book recommender
-Conduct exploratory data analysis on my dataset
+1. Conduct exploratory data analysis on my dataset
-Scrape the ‘blurbs’ for each book in my dataset
+2. Scrape the ‘blurbs’ for each book in my dataset
-Clean scraped books by matching them to the correct ISBN Remove nonsense blurbs
+3. Clean scraped books by matching them to the correct ISBN a.)
+Remove nonsense blurbs
 Other cleaning
 Generate vector embeddings of the blurbs using BERT Cluster the vector embeddings using K-Means